sviswana/deeplearning-paper-summaries/ImageNetClassification.md

   3. Normalizing ReLUs (improves error rate by ~1.4%)
   4. Overlapping pooling

-**My takeaway:**: Deeper is better - Laid the groundwork for deeper NN architectures for better results + prevalence of ReLU for faster training purposes.
+**My takeaway:** Deeper is better - Laid the groundwork for deeper NN architectures for better results + prevalence of ReLU for faster training purposes.

 ### Relevant Architecture
 - 5 convolutional layers followed by 3 fully connected layers.